cloudify-cosmo/docs.getcloudify.org/content/blueprints/gcp.md

     *type:* string
     *default:*
   * `gcp_config`
-    A dictionary of values to pass to authenticate with the GCP API.
+    A dictionary of values to pass, to authenticate with the GCP API.

     *default:* {}
   * `additional_settings`
-    Additional setting for url map
+    Additional setting for URL map.

     *default:* {}
   * `use_external_resource`
-    Indicate whether the resource exists and use existing (true) or if Cloudify should create new resource (false).
+    Indicates whether the resource exists and should be used (`true`) or if Cloudify should create a new resource (`false`).

     *type:* boolean
     *default:* False
   * `name`
     Optional health check name.
-By default it will be URL map id.
+By default it will be the URL map ID.

     *type:* string
     *default:*